 Many people love this benefit because if you only have an ATV for example, then you are always limited as to who you can take riding riding with you.
 You can either take a single passenger or have to find other ATV owners to ride with.

 With a side by side you can now take up to 5 of your friends and family with you when you head out to rip it up.

 This was actually one of the biggest deciding factors for myself when I was in the air between purchasing a 2-up quad or a side by side.
 I loved the fact that I could enjoy the side by side with my friends and family beside me.

 How Much Does A Side By Side Cost?

 This is probably the biggest thing that most people have a hard time wrapping their heads around when they are first introduced to side by sides.
 They are not exactly cheap compared to an ATV and often times are comparable in price to a brand new small pickup or SUV.

-I also has a hard time wrapping my head around the cost of my first SXS as well.
+I also had a hard time wrapping my head around the cost of my first SXS as well.
 I didn’t understand why they were increasing in popularity when they cost so much.
-It only took one ride though to understand that it was worth every penny.
+I was unsure whether or not side by are worth the money but it only took one ride though to understand that it was worth every penny.

 Let’s have a look at the prices of some of the most popular side by sides in 2018.

 - 2018 Polaris RZR 1000 XP – $17,999 USD